-- Create a picture of your future with the visioning exercise on CAREERinsite.
+- Create a picture of your future with a vision exercise.

 - Know what you already have, such as your interests and abilities.

-If you’re not sure what you want in your career, get to know your options:
+If you’re not sure what you want in your career, explore your options:

 - View hundreds of occupational profiles and video career clips.

 - Find out about educational programs, from apprenticeship and training to diplomas and degrees.

 - Find out who’s hiring and learn how to create your own work opportunities.

 At this point, you have a sense of what you can change, what your options are, and which challenges are most important to overcome.

 Now is the time to decide what you will do—and identify concrete steps you can take to put your decisions into action: